gbedwell/gbedwell.github.io/_posts/2023-06-08-calibrateR.md

 will use the calibration to calculate the expected radii of analytes eluting at each of the dummy elution volumes.
 Non-normalized elution volumes are typically entered in mL units.
 Because these units don’t strictly matter, however, I’ve left those units off of the plot.
-Mass units must be entered in Daltons and are returned in Daltons.
+The y-axis values are log-transformed.
+By default, however, the function automatically re-transforms the expected values to the linear scale.
+Note that the input mass units must g/mol (Daltons).
+Calculated mass values are returned in the same units.
 Hydrodynamic radius values are returned in nm.

 ``` r
 sec.df <- data.frame( vols = c( rep1, rep2, rep3 ),